Expeditions of John Stuart into the Flinders and beyond.

 The Scottish explorer John McDouall Stuart was the first European to cross the Australian mainland.

-John McDouall Stuart was born in Dysart, Scotland, the youngest of nine children of William Stuart, an army captain, and his wife Mary McDouall.
-Stuart graduated from the Scottish Naval and Military Academy, Edinburgh, and in 1838 decided to migrate to South Australia, then barely more than an outpost of tents and thrown-up wooden shacks.
+John McDouall Stuart was born in Dysart, in Fife, Scotland, the youngest of nine children of William Stuart, an army captain, and his wife Mary McDouall.
+Stuart graduated from the Scottish Naval and Military Academy, Edinburgh, and in 1838 decided to migrate to South Australia, then barely more than an outpost of tents and thrown-up wooden huts.
 Stuart soon found employment with the Surveyor’s Department, surveying and marking out lands for farmers to settle in the semi-arid scrub of South Australia.

 From 1846-1859, Stuart worked as a surveyor, before settling in the northern Flinders Ranges where he worked for wealthy pastoralists, exploring, prospecting for minerals, and surveying pastoral leases.